aduquehd/csv-analyzer-test/README.md

 Data set API allows users to get the data sets, get a single dataset, create a data set and upload an excel file to a data set.

+The users can also filter the data inside a data set file by date range (This is the data populed from xlsx files).

+Also, an user can only access to his owns data sets.
+Can't edit or see any data sets from other users.

+---

 When an excel file is uploaded into a dataset, it's not analyzed immediately, instead, the file is saved and created as is_analyzed=False.
 A **Celery** task will run the job of analyzing and store the file information into MongoDB.

+When a dataset file is created, the started date should be specified, this is necessary for the platform to recognize which datetime is each row into the excel file.
+The users will be allowed to *filter the data sets by date range*, specifying 'from' and 'to' date in the API.

 When the DataSet API (List or Retrieve) is called, the API will return the current state of the DataSet, including the data in MongoDB (if that exists).